 - 10.0.1 The supervisor should initiate escalating measures to prevent a breach of regulatory requirements by an insurer, respond to a breach of regulatory requirements by an insurer, and enforce those measures to ensure that the insurer responds to the supervisor's concerns.
 Preventive measures should be used to prevent a breach of regulatory requirements and corrective measures should be used to respond to a breach of regulatory requirements.
 Functionally, supervisors may take similar or identical actions as preventive or corrective measures.
-In addition, where a regulatory requirement has been violated, supervisors may use sanctions. - 10.0.2 Supervisors should promptly and effectively deal with insurer noncompliance with regulatory requirements or supervisory measures that could put policyholders at risk or that could impinge on any other supervisory objectives.
+In addition, where a regulatory requirement has been violated, supervisors may use sanctions. - Supervisors should promptly and effectively deal with insurer non-compliance with regulatory requirements or supervisory measures that could put policyholders at risk, could pose a threat to financial stability, or that could impinge on any other supervisory objectives.
 The more significant the threat to policyholders' interests or to financial stability, then the quicker the supervisor will need to act and to require action from the insurer, and the more significant the measures that may be required.

-Circumstances may arise when preventive or corrective measures are insufficient to prevent an insurer from being no longer viable, or likely to become no longer viable, and therefore need to exit the market or be resolved (see ICP 12 Exit from the Market and Resolution). - 10.0.3 As part of the supervisory framework (see ICP 9 Supervisory Review and Reporting), supervisors should consider in advance how to use preventive and corrective measures, enforcement of those measures, and the imposition of sanctions.
+By mitigating certain risks, preventive and corrective measures that are primarily intended to protect policyholders may also contribute to financial stability, by decreasing the probability and magnitude of any negative systemic impact. - 40.0.210.0.3 Circumstances may arise when preventive or corrective measures are insufficient to prevent an insurer from being no longer viable, or likely to become no longer viable, and therefore need to exit the market or be resolved (see ICP 12 Exit from the Market and Resolution). - Review and Reporting), supervisors should consider in advance how to use preventive and corrective measures, enforcement of those measures, and the imposition of sanctions.
 A supervisor's framework should be documented to assist in the delivery of consistent supervision over time.
 It is crucial that the framework leaves room for the exercise of supervisory judgement and discretion, so flexibility should be allowed in the use of preventive measures, corrective measures and sanctions.
 In addition to general criteria, other parts of the framework on preventive measures, corrective measures and sanctions can also be released publicly, particularly where the supervisor feels that this additional transparency will lead to the market functioning more effectively.
-The decision-making processes that underpin the supervisory framework should function in a way that allows the supervisor to take immediate action when necessary. - 10.0.4 In some instances, the supervisor will need to work with other authorities or bodies in order to take or enforce supervisory measures or sanctions against an insurer.
-For example, some measures or sanctions will require the approval of a judicial body.

-10.0.5 There are different methods by which supervisory outcomes can be achieved.
+The decision-making processes that underpin the supervisory framework should function in a way that allows the supervisor to take immediate action when necessary.

+- 10.0.4 10.0.5 In some instances, the supervisor will need to work with other authorities or bodies in order to take or enforce supervisory measures or sanctions against an insurer.
+For example, some measures or sanctions will require the approval of a judicial body. - 40.0.510.0.6 There are different methods by which supervisory outcomes can be achieved.
 The method chosen may vary depending on the jurisdiction's legal framework.
 In some jurisdictions, one method is to accept an enforceable written agreement to do, or not to do, some thing or things from the insurer in question.
 The potential advantages of achieving an outcome by this route are that it can be quicker and less costly.
 This option can be used to achieve outcomes related to preventive or corrective measures or to sanctions.